Interviews

 Corresponding Bibliography Entry:

 Springsteen, Bruce.
 "Watch: Bruce Springsteen, our complete interview."
-By Jeffrey Brown.
+Interview by Jeffrey Brown.
 PBS NewsHour, December 20, 2016. https://www.pbs.org/newshour/show/watch-bruce-springsteen-complete-interview.

 See notes ², ³

 ¹ A bibliography entry is not needed.
-See 14.212: Unattributed interviews for more information.
+See 14.109: Unattributed interviews This link opens in a new window for more information.

-² For more information on interviews, see the Interviews and Personal Communications section of the CMOS.
+² For more information on interviews, see the Interviews and Personal Communications This link opens in a new window section of the CMOS.

-³ The Citation Quick Guide section on Interviews used this format of shortened citations.
+³ The Citation Quick Guide section on Interviews This link opens in a new window used this format of shortened citations.